 Chicken Crepes with Béchamel Sauce

 Making chicken crepes is just one of many ways to use my easy crepe recipe.
 My family loves crepes of all kinds!
-Whether sweet crepes like these strawberry crepes for breakfast or dessert, or savory crepes, like ham and cheese crepes.
+Whether sweet crepes like these strawberry crepes for breakfast, brunch or dessert, or savory crepes for dinner, like ham and cheese crepes.

 This recipe for chicken crepes is one we reserve for quick and easy dinner ideas.
+A tender chicken and cheese filling is easy to whip up, mouthwatering and delicious.
 The twist to this recipe is that after filling and rolling them, we bake them together as sort of a casserole or a crepe version of chicken enchiladas!

-Then when they’re crispy golden and cheesy, they can still be separated into individual rolls which makes them easy to serve.
-They make a great special occasion breakfast or brunch, an easy lunch, or a light dinner and they are just so good!
+Then when they’re crispy golden and cheesy, they can still be separated into individual cheesy chicken crepes which makes them easy to serve.
+They make a great special occasion breakfast or brunch, an easy lunch, or a light dinner and they are just so delicious!

 How to Make Savory Chicken Crepes